tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 When we confront a stranger we have to substitute an idea – a stereotype – for direct experience.
 And that stereotype is wrong all too often.

 We think we can easily see into the hearts of others based on the flimsiest of clues.

+everyone hears what you say friends listen to what you say best friends listen to what you don't say

+we all admire people who give good answers but we admire those who ask good questions even more.
+The people we remember most are the ones who really listen

 # References
 - https://www.amazon.ca/How-Talk-Anyone-Success-Relationships/dp/B07232KF1C